bjango/Bjango-Templates/Help/Style Guide.md

 ![](images/example-template.png)

-The [iOS app icon template](https://github.com/bjango/Bjango-Templates/blob/master/Photoshop/App%20Icon%20-%20Apple%20iOS.psd) (shown above with the `Labels` group turned on) is a good example of the app icon templates, because it includes all the mandatory and suggested layers.
+The [iOS app icon template](https://github.com/bjango/Bjango-Templates/blob/master/Photoshop/App%20Icon%20-%20Apple%20iOS.psd) shown above (with the `Labels` group turned on) is a good example of the app icon templates, because it includes all the mandatory and suggested layers.

 -----

 ### Mandatory layers

 An `Icon Artwork` layer or group should be present to denote where artwork should be placed.
 If it makes sense, folders for each icon size should also be included with basic example artwork.
+This layer or group should be unlocked.

 -----